IBA is the oldest business school outside North

 consultation with industry experts and lead resource persons.

-450 participants from more than 100 organizations are attending this
+Currently 280 participants from more than 100 organizations are

-program steered by leading professionals and senior IBA faculty.
+attending this program steered by leading professionals and senior

-The Center for Executive Education organizes customized courses for
+The Center for Executive Education (CEE) organizes customized

-corporate clients and holds short courses on emerging issues and
+courses for corporate clients and holds short courses on emerging

-career in life.
-The CED provides a conducive research and
+companies in its premises and provides a conducive research and

-development environment f o r innovation and also assists in turning
+development environment f o r innovation, and turning ideas into

-signed a 10 year collaboration with Babson which is the top most
+partnership with Babson College in Boston which is the top most

 entrepreneurship institute in USA.